-- How similar are the development processes for all products in the scope? - Are all business groups/organisations relevant to the audited processes available?

-• Can all necessary evidence be collected by different business groups/organisations in parallel?
+- How similar are the development processes for all products in the scope? - Are all business groups/organisations relevant to the audited processes available? - Can all necessary evidence be collected by different business groups/organisations in parallel?

-3.3 Audit location
+2.3 Audit location

-When choosing the site for on-site audit, the Auditor and the Equipment Vendor need to meet the requirements laid out in FS.15 [2] section 4.3.5.
+When choosing the site for on-site audit, the Auditor and the Equipment Vendor need to meet the requirements laid out in FS.15 [3].

-3.4 Audit Evidence
+2.4 Audit Evidence

 Compliance with the NESAS requirements relies on the review of Audit Evidence to demonstrate that appropriate measures are in place and are effective, efficient, and sufficient.
-The Audit Evidence needs to demonstrate that the controls and security measures implemented meet the security objectives behind the requirements as stated in FS.16 [3] section 6.2.
+The Audit Evidence needs to demonstrate that the controls and security measures implemented meet the security objectives behind the requirements as stated in FS.16 [4].

-In general, Equipment Vendors need to show two categories of Audit Evidence to prove their compliance with NESAS for each of the FS.16 [3] requirements:
+In general, Equipment Vendors need to show two categories of Audit Evidence to prove their compliance with NESAS for each of the FS.16 [4] requirements: